Shorelands of Monmouth Beach

 Shorelands — many a fine family and good times have called it home.
 The first real development of this cozy river area began with Hugh J. Hastings, a wealthy NYC newspaper owner and national Republican Party activist, who came to America from Ireland in 1831.

 In 1896, two Gilded Age tycoons purchased the land that is now the Shorelands area developed it into a golf course.
+Perhaps the first in the shore area?
 (MB Golf Course story).

 In 1912, George Gale sold the land to the Monmouth Beach Land Company, which began development.
 In September 1914, the New-York Tribune reported that the sale of “Shorelands by J.W.
 Doolitle” was underway.
 By then only “two bungalows of artistic design” had been built.
 The plan called for bungalows costing $1,500 to $3,500 to be built.